vapor/docs/3.0/docs/async/streams-introduction.md

 ## Draining streams

-In the above example an example of chaining streams was shown.
-Part of this example demonstrates draining streams.
-In this example the [TCP Server](../sockets/tcp-server.md) accepts clients.
-This client stream can be drained.
-This stream can be drained with a closure in which more processing can take place.
+Now that we've seen how to chain streams, let's talk about draining.
+In this example the [TCP Server](../sockets/tcp-server.md) accepts a client stream which can be drained with a closure.
+This allows additional processing to take place.

 In this example we print the string representation of the TCP connnection's incoming data.